wingertge/perseus-tailwind/README.md

 If you're already using plugins just add the plugin to your `Plugins` as usual.

+# Versioning
+Major and minor versions will follow the Perseus version for simplicity.
+This means 0.4 of this plugin will work with Perseus 0.4.x, 0.5 would work with a future 0.5 version of Perseus, etc.

 # Using a custom binary

 If you for some reason want to use a specific version of the CLI or some other CLI with the same